John's of Bleecker Street: History

 Castellotti's ex-wife Madeline left her job as a personnel director of Cadwalader, Wickersham & Taft, a Manhattan law firm, to open a John's Pizzeria in the eighties on the Upper West Side.
 She opened John's Pizzeria on Times Square in 1994.
 In 1993, Bob Vittoria became the majority partner of John's Pizzeria on Bleecker.
 He is a nephew of the Vesce family.

-Documents show the pizzeria actually opened in 1915 by Filippo Milone.
-John Sasso was related by marriage took over in 1925.

 Ratings

 John's has been highly rated throughout its operation.
-Adam Kuban of Serious Eats considers it an NYC Quintessential pizza for connoisseurs.
+As of 2011, Adam Kuban of Serious Eats considered it an NYC Quintessential pizza for connoisseurs.